 Common Hearing Aid Repairs

 Depending on the issue you’re having, you may be able to troubleshoot or repair your hearing aid on your own.
-Here are a few common hearing aid fixes you can try right now:

 - Replace the battery